-With a face and airway and face focused treatment philosophy, experience the Adventure difference from your very first visit.
+With an airway and face-focused treatment philosophy, experience the Adventure difference from your very first visit.

 Why AO?
 The Adventure Difference

 From your very first visit, experience the difference with Adventure Orthodontics.

 We’ve come to appreciate that a smile is so much more than straight teeth!
 One of the hardest things in choosing an orthodontist is finding one that has a treatment philosophy or pattern of beliefs that a patient/parent feels best serves their unique situation.
 These core beliefs guide an orthodontist in their treatment decisions.

 At Adventure Orthodontics we believe that orthodontic care needs to accomplish three things.
 First, it must enhance the confidence our patient has with their smile.
 Second, treatment should improve a patient’s oral function and bite.
 Third, our treatment decisions must not negatively impact a patient’s overall health.
 In fact, our treatment should improve the patient’s overall health and continue to do so, even many years later.